freqstart/freqstart/README.md

 See the [open issues](https://github.com/freqstart/freqstart/issues) for a full list of proposed features (and known issues).

 ### Changelog
+`v3.0.6`
+* Implemented Tailscale (VPN) setup routine.
+* Implemented FreqUI setup routine based on Tailscale IP v4 incl.
+Openssl and secured Nginx ratelimit config.
+* Redesigned setup validation of all functions and console output.
+* Fixed strategy function jq error if strategy only has one file.
+* Removed debug option.

 `v3.0.5`
 * Fixed wrong response in update routine.
+* Added setup option and related functions.
+* Removed unattended server upgrades from prerequisites.

 `v3.0.4`
 * Optimized project compose and quit routines incl. auto update.